JFryy/qq/README.md

 ```
 ## Background

-`qq` is inspired by `fq` and `jq`. `jq` is a powerful and succinct query tool, sometimes I would find myself needing to use another bespoke tool for another format than json, whether its something dedicated with json query built in or a simple converter from one configuration format to json to pipe into jq. `qq` aims to be the only utility needed for most interaction with structured formats in the terminal.
+`qq` is inspired by `fq` and `jq`. `jq` is a powerful and succinct query tool, sometimes I would find myself needing to use another bespoke tool for another format than json, whether its something dedicated with json query built in or a simple converter from one configuration format to json to pipe into jq. `qq` aims to be a handly utility on the terminal or in shell scripts that can be used for most interaction with structured formats in the terminal.
 It can transcode configuration formats interchangeably between one-another with the power of `jq` and it has an `an interactive repl (with automcomplete)` to boot so you can have an interactive experience when building queries optionally.
-Many thanks to the authors of the libraries used in this project, especially `jq`, `gojq`, and `fq` for direct usage or inspiration for the project.
+Many thanks to the authors of the libraries used in this project, especially `jq`, `gojq`, `gron` and `fq` for direct usage and/or inspiration for the project.

 ## Features
 * support a wide range of configuration formats and transform them interchangeably between eachother.
 * quick and comprehensive querying of configuration formats without needing a pipeline of dedicated tools.
-* provide a fun to use interactive mode for building queries with autocomplete and realtime rendering preview.
+* provide an interactive mode for building queries with autocomplete and realtime rendering preview.
-* `qq` is broad, but focuses on performance of encodings (but mostly `gojq` is very fast), execution is often times faster than most any "jq but for `${x}` configuration format"-type tools. `qq` performs similarly to benchmarks of `jq` running on `JSON` itself in most covered formats.
+* `qq` is broad, but performant encodings are still a priority, execution is quite fast despite covering a broad range of codecs. `qq` performs competitively with dedicated tools for a given format.

+note: these improvements generally only occur on large files and are miniscule otherwise.
 ```shell
 $ du -h large-file.json
 25M     large-file.json